annedhyacinthe/unit-6-problem_set/short-response/README.md

 ## Short Response Questions:

-1. What is the importance behind using asynchronous code?

-2. Describe some recent improvements in common APIs that allow developers to write asynchronous code more easily.
+1. Why is asynchronous code such a fundamental part of programming in JavaScript?

+2. What is a Promise?
+When were Promises made available in JavaScript?
+What did they replace and why do they represent an improvement on the previous way asynchronous functions were handled?

+3. What are `async` functions?
+What is their relationship to Promises?
+What improvements does `async`/`await` introduce?

-3. Consider one of your favoriate apps.
-Describe how AJAX works in relation to your daily use of that app.
+4. Consider one of your favorite apps.
+Describe one feature of that app that is likely powered by AJAX.